Brazil spying report gives Canada black eye - opposition leader

-Thomas Mulcair of the official opposition New Democrats branded as "unacceptable" the allegations in a Brazilian media report saying the Communications Security Establishment Canada (CSEC) had targeted the Brazilian mines and energy ministry.
+Thomas Mulcair, leader of the official opposition New Democrats, branded as "unacceptable" the allegations in a Brazilian media report saying the Communications Security Establishment Canada (CSEC) had targeted the Brazilian mines and energy ministry.

 CSEC is the Canadian equivalent of the top-secret U.S. National Security Agency.
 Harper, whose Conservatives are trailing in the polls, said on Tuesday in Indonesia that he was very concerned by the report.